Cookizza/webpack-mpa-starter/readme.md

 Currently the `./favicon.png` in the root of the project is built into all known types of favicon.

 The meta tags are added automatically to each page.
 Just update the image file to your own icon at least 512px square.

+#### Compression
+All JS, CSS and HTML files have a gzip version included automatically.
+If your web server is setup to serve them it's a great way to reduce network transfer.

 ### Usage